SUOAF Minority Recruitment & Mentoring Fund

 - Applications will be accepted and reviewed as long as there is money available

 - Applications must be reviewed by the Committee at least 8 weeks in advance of the event of which funds are requested.
-Awards will not be granted if the event has already occured.
+Awards will not be granted if the event has already occurred.

 - In special circumstances, the Committee will consider applications that provide less than 8 weeks notice